fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 complex for reatively little gain in the overall context of F#.
 Many practical uses of this kind of genericity can be adequately dealt with via object interfaces and, if necessary, a limited amount of casting.

+However code that is generic over record types  _can_ be written using static member constraints, e.g.

 ## Design Principle: Not anonymous object expressions